industrial-edge/Performance-Insight-OEE-Dashboard/README.md

 - Planned downtime (Planned downtime, e.g. maintenance)
 - Unplanned downtime (Unplanned downtime, e.g. machine fault, material shortage)

-Each reason belongs to one of these time categories.
+Each reason is assigned to one of these time categories.

 ![ReasonTreeConfig](/docs/graphics/ReasonTreeConfigSnipped.png)

-In this example the reason tree was configured and applied in the status mapping configuration.
-This status mapping finally was selected when configuring the OEE dashboard.
+As soon as the reason tree was configured and used in the status mapping of the machine state, it can be used for detailed error analysis:

 Within the OEE dashboard open the *Details* of the *Machine status* section and select the *Time model* view.
 It shows an overview of the time categories used and provides the option to drill down these main categories to identify the single reasons.
 Now it is possible to analyse how long an single error was pending.